zheller/flake8-quotes/README.rst

 Configuration
 -------------

-By default, we expect single quotes (') and look for unwanted double quotes (").
+By default, we expect single quotes (') and look for unwanted double quotes ("), and expect double quotes (") in docstring.

 To expect double quotes (") and find unwanted single quotes ('), use the CLI option:

 .. code:: shell